hey-om7/questions-portal/DEPLOYMENT.md

 5. Click **Save**

 ### 3. Access Your Site
-Your application will be available at: `https://heyom.github.io/aws-questions-mcq`
+Your application will be available at: `https://mocktest.fun`

 ## What's Already Configured

-✅ **package.json** - Added homepage and deployment scripts
-✅ **gh-pages** - Installed as dev dependency
+✅ **package.json** - Added homepage and deployment scripts for MockTest ✅ **gh-pages** - Installed as dev dependency
 ✅ **Quiz.js** - Updated fetch path for GitHub Pages
 ✅ **README.md** - Comprehensive documentation